Can a Certain Style of ART be Evil?

 ‘The Only Truly Spiritual Music is Praise & Worship’

 Praise & Worship is indeed spiritual, but it isn’t the only God-approved music out there.
 Praise & worship is its own genre and is made specifically for Christian devotion.
 Praise ushers in God’s presence and worship (adoration) is the response to being in the Lord’s presence.
 You can read more about this here.
 This explains why I spend more time listening to praise & worship than any other style of music, by far.
 It facilitates a spiritual atmosphere.
 Need I say more?
-But let’s not be stupid and suggest that this is the only kind of music that Christians can listen to or the only genre that’s approved of God.
+But let’s not be stupid and suggest that this is the only kind of musical style that Christians can listen to or the only genre that’s approved of God.

 For biblical proof, consider the songs we observe in the Bible, like the Psalms, which consist of the lyrics to actual songs.
 These songs, as well as poetry in the Bible, don’t only feature praise & worship.
-They also include emotional (brutally honest) venting, romance, historical accounts, prophecy and even fantasy elements.
+They also include emotional (brutally honest) venting, romance, historical accounts, prophecy, evangelism and even fantasy elements.

 Speaking of which, praise & worship is limited in its topical scope.
 It’s naturally all about praising & worshiping the LORD, which means this style of music omits a lot of important truths chronicled in the Bible.
 For instance, generally speaking, praise & worship doesn’t detail the sobering prophecies chronicled in Revelation & elsewhere or the importance of spiritual warfare or the horrors of divine judgment or the historical truths of our spiritual forefathers & foremothers (that is, the good, the bad and the ugly of their lives).
 Christian metal, by contrast, addresses all of these things and much more; and is often very frank about it.